Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-People AFAB can have pain externally in the vulva — to the labia (lips of the vagina) or at the opening of the vagina.
-Some feel the pain internally in places like the:
+Women can feel pain externally in their vulva — like in their labia (lips of the vagina) or at the opening of their vagina.
+Some feel the pain internally in places like their:

-People assigned male at birth (AMAB) can feel pain on the head of the penis, on the shaft, in the testicles or in the pelvis.
+Men can feel pain on the head of their penis, on the shaft, in their testicles or in their pelvis.

-It’s a common condition that can have negative emotional and psychological effects.
-In addition to the physical pain, couples may experience loss of intimacy or strain in their relationships.
+Dyspareunia is a common condition that can have negative emotional and psychological effects.
+In addition to the physical pain, couples may experience a loss of intimacy or strain in their relationships.

-Your healthcare provider may refer you to a gynecologist who specializes in sexual health.
+Your healthcare provider may refer you to a gynecologist or a provider who specializes in sexual health.
 They can determine appropriate treatment based on your symptoms and the underlying condition causing you pain.

 Are there different types of dyspareunia?

-The location of the pain can help determine what type of dyspareunia you’re experiencing:
+The location of your pain can help determine what type of dyspareunia you’re experiencing.
+Types include:

-• Entry pain (intraoital or superficial dyspareunia): This pain is felt at the entrance to your vagina during initial penetration.
-Causes could include changes in hormones, vulvar or vagina dryness, chronic irritation, infection and injury.
+• Entry pain (intraoital or superficial dyspareunia).
+This pain is felt at the entrance to your vagina during initial penetration.
+Causes could include changes in hormones, vulvar or vagina dryness, chronic irritation, infection or injury.

 • Positional pain: This type of pain is usually related to your pelvic floor muscles, vaginal dryness or infection.